Jehanthan/C-Project-Inventory-System/README.md

 # C-Project-Inventory-System
-Inventory system created for class project.
+Inventory system created for a class project written in C.